-Mostar town and whole of Herzegovina region are must see and “taste” by anyone ever coming to Bosnia and Herzegovina or area of Balkans.
-Herzegovina tour provides You to visit four interesting places.
+Mostar city and the whole Herzegovina region are must see and “taste” by anyone ever coming to Bosnia and Herzegovina or area of the Balkans.

-That is why we have designed a Herzegovina tour which offer most of it from perspective of cultural diversity and unique history, truly amazing scenery and delicious food as well.
+That is why we have designed Herzegovina Tour which offers a lot from perspective of cultural diversity and unique history, truly amazing scenery and delicious food as well.
 Join us for this amazing, UNESCO based trip and get to see Herzegovina region attractions.

-As Bosnia was the scene of some of the fiercest battles between the Yugoslav Partisans as well as the Axis Powers during WW2, the next stop on the way is in Jablanica.
-It’s a small vilage famous about it’s bridge and the Battle of Neretva where the Partisans managed to win a very unlikely battle.
-Nowadays, destroyed bridge still remains us as a symbol of wartime sacrifice and difficulties.
+The next stop of our tour is Jablanica.
+It’s a small town famous for it’s fallen bridge where the famous Battle of Neretva took place.
+In that important history spot Yugoslavia Partisans managed to win a very unlikely battle against the Axis Powers in WW2.
+Nowadays, destroyed bridge still remains as a symbol of wartime sacrifice and difficulties.

-Kujundžiluk – Old Bazzar, winds along a small, pretty, cobbled street, dating back to the middle of the 16th century, where characteristic crafts shops and traditional restaurants are found.
+We will pass through Kujundžiluk – Old Bazzar which winds along a small, pretty, cobbled street, dating back to the middle of the 16th century, where characteristic crafts shops and traditional restaurants are found.
 In the past, it was the pulsing heart of the business world in the whole of the region with more than 500 workshops in the Ottoman era.

 “When you spend a night in Mostar, it is not the sound that wakes you up in the morning, but- the light.
 I know this from my own experience.
 It was the light that welcomed me when I arrived, it followed me from the morning to the evening, and when I left, that light forever stayed in me as the main characteristic of my memories of Mostar…”